-The records of students with disabilities shall be maintained in confidentiality in accordance with the requirements of the Family Educational Rights and Privacy Act (FERPA), the Illinois School Student Records Act, the Illinois School Code, the Illinois Mental Health and Developmental Disabilities Confidentiality Act and, where applicable, implementing regulations.
+The records of students with disabilities shall be maintained in confidentiality in accordance with the requirements of the Family Educational Rights and Privacy Act (FERPA), the Illinois School Student Records Act (ISSRA), the Illinois School Code, the Illinois Mental Health and Developmental Disabilities Confidentiality Act and, where applicable, implementing regulations.

-CPS has adopted a Policy on Parent and Student Rights of Access to and Confidentiality of Student Records and a Policy on Student Records Retention.
+NOTE: Please reference the District's Policy on Parent and Student Rights of Access to and Confidentiality of Student Records and a Policy on Student Records Retention.
 Records of students with disabilities are covered by these policies.